scottzach1/Project-Beans/project_requirement/project-requirement.md

   stakeholders involved with the launch must maintain a safe distance of at least 5m.
 Manual ignition system must be electric, and have a safety interlock in place \[1].
-A first aid kit will be brought to the launch site to treat any injuries immediately.
+A first aid kit will be brought to the launch site to treat any minor injuries on site.
 A comprehensive physical interlock system will be implemented such that a conscious effort has to be made by a stakeholder to initiate a launch.